jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 The webscraper can be used independently of the API via the CLI as explained in the usage guide.

+## Quick Start: How to Run Guide
+TODO

 ## Features

 -  Scrape horse racing odds from bookmaker websites in real-time